danialrostami/Devops-Doc/MongoDB/MongoDB.md

-# MongoDB DevOps Runbook (Integrated)
+# MongoDB DevOps Runbook

-- A comprehensive, production-ready guide for deploying, configuring, managing, backing up, and restoring MongoDB instances.
+- A comprehensive guide for deploying, configuring, managing, backing up, and restoring MongoDB instances.

 **Sample values used throughout this document:**